 What are candlestick charts?

 In a candlestick chart, each individual candle shows how the price has developed within a certain period of time.
-In a daily chart, for example, each candle represents the price development within a specific day.
-If, on the other hand, you see a weekly chart, each candle shows the price movement within a week.
+For example, in a daily chart, each candle represents the price development within a specific day.
+On the other hand, if you see a weekly chart, each candle shows the price movement within a week.

-Each candle consists of a box-shaped body in the center of the candle and two lines protruding above and below the box.
+Each candle consists of a box-shaped body in the candle's center and two lines protruding above and below the box.

 The upper and lower boundaries of the body indicate the respective opening price and closing price.